andaroux/npmhelloworld/README.md

 # npmhelloworld

+This package prints "Hello World" to the console.

 To use, first install the package into your project using a command line:

 npm install helloworldandaroux

-Include and start the module in a js file to print "Hello World" to the console:
+Include and start the module in a js file:

 var helloWorld = require('helloworldandaroux');